emqx/emqx-docs/en_US/security/authn/authn.md

 ## Authentication sources

 _Authentication source_ (or simply _authenticator_) is an EMQX module that implements MQTT authentication.
+Authenticators are identified by their _mechanism_ (i.e. algorithm of authentication) and _backend_ (data source for credentials).

-The following authenticators are available by default:
+The following authenticators areavailable by default:

 | mechanism        | backend            | description                                                                   |
 | ----             | ------------------ | ----------------------------------------------------------------------------- |